andrewchernow/libpcl/doxygen/organization.md

 structures or internal functions required to implement the public interface.

 ## Doxygen Directory
-The doxygen directory contain resource pulled into the generated documentation: markdown, html, etc. files.
+The doxygen directory contain resources pulled into the generated documentation: markdown, html, etc. files.
 The generated documents are stored in a docs directory on a "docs" branch.
-The Doxyfile configuration file is in the root of the repository.
+The Doxyfile configuration file is in the root of the repository and is configured to dump the generated files into the "docs" folder of the "docs" branch.

 ## Examples Directory
 This directory contains example programs for different PCL modules.
 This is a great place to quickly learn how to use PCL; and how easy it is to use.
+There are also plenty of examples within the API documentation, typically within the detailed section of a module.

 ## Include Directory
 This contains the "pcl" directory.
 Every header file is within the pcl directory.
 This allows